BANGKOK RECORDER

 Passengers, Per Chow Phya.

 Mons.
 Brum.
-Mrs. Howetson and family,
+Mrs. Howetson and family, and Dr. Squire.

 FROM HOME NEWS.